omidvarnia/RangeEn/README.md

 Reference: Andrzejak RG, Lehnertz K, Rieke C, Mormann F, David P, Elger CE (2001) Indications of nonlinear deterministic and finite dimensional structures in time series of brain electrical activity: Dependence on recording region and brain state, Phys.
 Rev. E, 64, 061907.

 Implementation of the RangeEn functions as well as SampEn and ApEn in this package is based on the 'sampen' function of 'nolds' library: https://github.com/CSchoel/nolds, https://pypi.org/project/nolds/.
+Hurst exponent extraction of EEG data is also based on a 'nolds' function.

+Simulation of fractional Brownian motion (fBm) and fractional Levy motion (fLm) is based on the 'nolds' and 'flm' (https://github.com/cpgr/flm) libraries, respectively.
+Simulation of colour noise types is based on the 'acoustics' library (https://pypi.org/project/acoustics/).

-Dependencies: Numpy, Scipy, Matplotlib, os, time, sys, nolds, acoustics (https://pypi.org/project/acoustics/)
+Dependencies: Numpy, Scipy, Matplotlib, os, time, sys, nolds, flm, acoustics